dukefromearth/Tour-Scheduler/README.md

 ## To Compile into a UNIX Executible and run the program:

-First, install opam and labltk via opam
+First, install calendar and labltk via opam

       $ opam install labltk
       $ opam install calendar